Spenbert02/FisnarRobotPlugin/readme.md

 dispensing processes.
 These robots also function well as direct-ink-writing 3D printers for additive manufacturing at the micro to meso-scale.
 Fisnar dispensing robots do not come with support for printing CAD files, however.
 Their command language is unique and is not supported by any reliable slicer software.
+This plugin solves this issue.